Signynt/signynts-darkroom-macro/README.md

 # Signynts-Film-Inversion
-Affinity Photo Macro for film negative inversion and dust &amp; scratch removal using infra-red scans.
+Signynts-Film-Inversion is a plugin for Affinity Photo that automatically inverts RAW film negative scans, and is capable of using infrared scans for automatic dust removal.

 ## Requirements